azevedo-252/laptop/README.md

 ---------

 Your last Laptop run will be saved to `~/laptop.log`.
 Read through it to see if you can debug the issue yourself.
-If not, copy the lines where the script failed into a [new GitHub Issue](https://github.com/thoughtbot/laptop/issues/new) for us.
-Or, attach the whole log file as an attachment.

 What it sets up
 ---------------